ioda-net/geo-infra/docs/infra.rst

 - ``help`` *Optional*:

   - ``help/<portal>/{img,texts}``: contain respectively the images and the help texts for the help website.
 You can only add images and texts you want changed from Swisstopo.
-See the `help section <user/help.html>`__ of the documentation for more information no this.
+See the :ref:`help section <ref_cfg-portal_help>` of the documentation for more information no this.

 - ``img/``: contains the images for all portals